epadam/Production-Time-Series-Prediction-System/README.md

 2. explain the result
 3. data drift alert

+## Environment for MLOps
+1. set up kubeflow(Come with Seldon, minIO, Istio), mlflow, and storage

 you can also check the statistics of the model by deploying prometheus and grafana

 ![](sys.png)